StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Added method to clear permanent ATUM admin notices.
 * Include SKU field when searching in the Inbound Stock list.
 * Add description to the PO when it is created via API.
+* Added sidebar to the addons page.
+* Added grid view mode to addons page.
+* Added alert when the addons list couldn't be retrieved.
+* Performance improvement.
+* Added add-ons auto-installer component.

 **Changes**